nosana-ci/nosana-programs/docs/rewards.md

 | `vault`                     | `publicKey`                 | `32`    | `56`    | The [VaultAccount](#vault-account) address.                                                       |
 | `vaultBump`                 | `u8`                        | `1`     | `88`    | The bump for the [VaultAccount](#vault-account).                                                  |

-#### Discriminator
+#### Anchor Account Discriminator

-The Reflection Account's 8 byte discriminator is:
+The first 8 bytes, also known as Anchor's 8 byte discriminator, for the Reflection Account are **`cd99a036ef1adbbc`**, which can also be expressed in byte array:

 ```json
 [205,153,160,54,239,26,219,188]